docker/docs/docker-for-windows/index.md

 You can select to **Share it**, in which case it is added your Docker Desktop for Windows [Shared Drives list](index.md#shared-drives) and available to containers.
-Alternatively, you can opt not to share it by hitting Cancel.
+Alternatively, you can opt not to share it by selecting **Cancel**.

 ![Shared drive on demand](images/shared-drive-on-demand.png)